Ukraine / Eastern Galicia, Podolia, and Bukovina

 Martin Buber, Tales of the Hasidim: The Early Masters, Trans.
 Olga Marx (New York: Schochen Books, 1947).

-The fortress medieval
+The medieval fortress

 Medzhibozh, which means “between the Bugs”, is magnificently situated between two rivers bearing practically the same name: the southern Bug, a long river crossing all of Podolia to the Black Sea, and its tributary the Boujok (Little Bug).

+Beside the river at the town’s entrance stands a large medieval fortress built between the fourteenth and seventeenth centuries but largely still intact.
 Before the war, more than 6000 residents, two-thirds of whom were Jewish, lived at the foot of this fortress.
 There remains, it is said, only one Jew today: the man who guards the cemetery.

 The Baal Shem Tov cemetery

-walking along the cemetery for about a half mile further, you will reach the new Jewish cemetery of Medzhibozh, whose graves date from the late nineteenth century to 1941.
+This cemetery is very old.
+The master’s grave is enclosed and protected in a small concrete structure containing prayer books and candles.
+Walking along the cemetery for about a half mile further, you will reach the new Jewish cemetery of Medzhibozh, whose graves date from the late nineteenth century to 1941.

 This cemetery, much larger but less well-known than the old one, is quite beautiful as well.
 The graves are relatively well preserved, but the tombstones have already begun to sink, and a neighboring farmer has turned part of the cemetery into a farmyard.